skycoin/skywire/mainnet_rules.md

 * The rules in this article may change at any time, depending on if there are problems
 * We will attempt to address any issues reported via [@skywire](https://t.me/skywire) Telegram channel

+The required minimum Skywire version will be incremented periodically.

 #### Table of Contents
 * [Introduction](#introduction)
 * [Rules & Requirements](#rules--requirements)